-Unless the context indicates otherwise, all references in this information statement to "we," "us," "our" or the "Company" mean Erie Indemnity Company.
-Erie Insurance Exchange, or the "Exchange," has four property and casualty insurance subsidiaries: Erie Insurance Company, Erie Insurance Company of New York, Erie Insurance Property & Casualty Company and Flagship City Insurance Company.
+Unless the context indicates otherwise, all references in this information statement to "we," "us," "our" or the "Company" mean Erie Indemnity Company, Erie Insurance Exchange, or the "Exchange," has four property and casualty insurance subsidiaries: Erie Insurance Company, Erie Insurance Company of New York, Erie Insurance Property & Casualty Company and Flagship City Insurance Company.
 We sometimes refer to the Exchange and its property and casualty insurance subsidiaries as the "Property and Casualty Group."
 The Exchange also owns 100 percent of the common stock of Erie Family Life Insurance Company, or "EFL," a life insurance company.

-This information statement, which is first being mailed to the holders of our Class A common stock and our Class B common stock on or about March 22, 2024, is furnished to such holders to provide information regarding us and our 2024 annual meeting of shareholders.
-This information statement is also being furnished in connection with the solicitation of proxies by our board of directors from holders of Class B common stock to be voted at our 2024 annual meeting of shareholders and at any adjournment, postponement or continuation thereof.
-Our annual meeting will be held in person at 9:30 a.m., Eastern Daylight Time (EDT), on Tuesday, April 23, 2024 in the main lobby of the Thomas B. Hagen Building, located at 100 Erie Insurance Place, Erie, Pennsylvania 16530.
+This information statement, which is first being mailed to the holders of our Class A common stock and our Class B common stock on or about March 21, 2025, is furnished to such holders to provide information regarding us and our 2025 annual meeting of shareholders.
+This information statement is also being furnished in connection with the solicitation of proxies by our board of directors from holders of Class B common stock to be voted at our 2025 annual meeting of shareholders and at any adjournment, postponement or continuation thereof.
+Our annual meeting will be held in person at 9:30 a.m., Eastern Daylight Time (EDT), on Tuesday, April 22, 2025 in the Auditorium of the F.W.
+Hirt - Perry Square Building, located at 100 Erie Insurance Place, Erie, Pennsylvania 16530.
 Holders of Class B common stock will also receive a form of proxy.